chetnashah/rustwork/README.md

 For beginning, following : https://doc.rust-lang.org/book/getting-started.html

+### Tools

+rustup : the toolchain manager like virtualenv for python, and nvm for node.

+cargo : the package manager like npm.

+rustfmt : formats rust code, like prettier.

+racer : the autocomplete engine

-This is the project directory,
+This is the project directory is where Cargo.toml lives, like package.json for js.

 for stuff like
 READMEs, license info, and anything not related to code